Urban Challenges in Lagos – clean water, sanitation and energy

 Water Supply

-Although Lagos is surrounded by water the most common way of obtaining freshwater is from street vendors selling water in containers.
+Although Lagos is surrounded by water, the most common way of obtaining fresh water is through street vendors selling water in containers.
 Just 10 per cent of the population of Lago have a piper water supply that has been treated.
 The remaining 90 per cent rely on wells or sink boreholes to reach underground water supplies or rely on street vendors.
-In 2016 daily demand in the state stood at 724 Million gallons while production was 317 million gallons, leaving a gap of 407 million gallons.
-Water in the lagoon is not suitable for drinking because it is salty and polluted.
+In 2016, daily demand in the state stood at 724 Million gallons while production was 317 million gallons, leaving a gap of 407 million gallons.
+Water in the lagoon is unsuitable for drinking because it is salty and polluted.

-Water supply began to be regulated in 2012 by the Lagos State Water Regulatory Commission.
-Their role is to regulate water supply vendors and issuing licenses for boreholes.
-The greatest challenge for the commission is providing safe drinking water at a reasonable price.
+The Lagos State Water Regulatory Commission began regulating water supply in 2012.
+Their role is to regulate water supply vendors and issue licenses for boreholes.
+The commission’s greatest challenge is providing safe drinking water at a reasonable price.

-The clean water that is piped to ten per cent of the population of Lagos originated from water treatment plants that have extracted river water.
+The clean water piped to ten percent of Lagos’s population originated from water treatment plants that have extracted river water.

 There is a significant risk of extracting contaminated water from wells and boreholes.
-Groundwater can be polluted by sewage.
-Also, groundwater can be contaminated by salt water from the lagoon making it unsuitable for drinking.
+Sewage can pollute groundwater, and salt water from the lagoon can make it unsuitable for drinking.
 This problem will increase with sea-level rise.

 Open drains transport surface run-off into rivers and the lagoon.
 This surface water is often polluted by sewage.